enso-org/hiring/people/product-manager.md

-As a product manager you'll be able to collaborate with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub to name a few), and put your own touch on the future of Luna.
+As a product manager you'll be able to collaborate with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub to name a few), and put your own touch on the future of Enso.

 ## What You'll Do
 As the product manager at Enso you'll be in charge of ensuring the success of